 Hell, I’m pretty bad with faces and names, so I won’t even know who to watch out for.
 I’m reminded of this every time someone points out an acclaimed writer in the crowd, and I wouldn’t know who they’re talking about and what they look like.
 Like that time I had no idea I was talking to Edgar Calabia Samar just before the start of the stage adaptation of his first Janus Silang novel until a classmate had to tell me up front.
 And that was right after I was ushered into my VIP seat, generously alloted by the author to me and said classmate.
 (I read that first Janus Silang book, BTW.
 Just saying I’m not that clueless.)

 Moreover, having an old-school mentor or patron will mark you as someone’s “bata” instead of you being recognized by merit alone.
+How much do you accomplish on your own, and how much can be credited to your mentor’s influence and stature?
 I remember one classmate’s reaction when he found out I have a so-called backer: the look on his face silently told me I wasn’t playing fair, that I would have it easy compared to them.

 (That’s so not true, by the way.
 I may call her my mentor, but in reality we are friends and colleagues.
 She calls me out on the bullshit in my writing and my life in general, and I clap right back.
 And she still thinks my work needs a lot more work.)